 1) Desktop review of all evidence submitted - trainee does not attend.

-2) Face-to-face meeting with trainees in receipt of unsatisfactory outcomes and those at specific way points.
+2) Meeting with trainees in receipt of unsatisfactory outcomes, COVID outcome 10.2 and those at specific way points.

 If you would like to meet with all of your trainees, this can be arranged, but this would not form part of the ARCP, these would be educational review meetings which are separate to the ARCP process.